Cherry On Top

 Quack’s 43rd Street Bakery: Eat Your Feelings Box

-Quack’s 43rd Street Bakery saves ingredients and hearts with the Eat Your Feelings Box, a trifle, basically, in a to-go container.
+Quack’s 43rd Street Bakery saves ingredients and hearts with the Eat Your Feelings Box: a trifle, basically, in a to-go container.
 Trimming cakes for evenness leaves bakeries with lots of scraps.
-Quack’s fills half a container with these, topped with vanilla buttercream and sprinkles.
+Quack’s fills half a container with these, and tops them with vanilla buttercream and sprinkles.
 It’s like any cake, but there’s quite a lot of it, and it’s less expensive than one with neater layers.
 They’re only available when scraps are, so call ahead or prepare to buy a cupcake instead.

 Texas French Bread: Farmers Market Finds